Get

 Once they are an adult, an indoor-only cat that lives in an area without rabies may only need the following vaccines:

 The above may be given every three years for some low-risk cats.
-However, it is always a discussion to have with your veterinarian to determine what vaccines and what vaccine schedule your cat needs.
+However, it is always a discussion to have with a veterinarian to determine what vaccines and what vaccine schedule your cat needs.

 Are There Instances Where a Cat Vaccine Schedule Might Change?